 At Stone Valley, your loved one is never alone.
 The community’s trained and licensed staff is available for residents 24/7.
 In addition, you can be confident that every staff member interacting with your loved one will get to know your loved one personally.
 That means your loved one’s care will be consistent and always available, giving you complete peace of mind.

 It can be hard to turn over your loved one’s care to a new team of people.
 But Stone Valley makes the safety and security of its residents a top priority.
 The community itself is designed for resident’s safety, with flat, consistent flooring, easily navigable pathways, and secure, monitored grounds.
-In addition, each residents’ dwelling is equipped with a safety pull-cord.
-Finally, each resident wears a location-based pendant, so you can be confident that your loved one is safe at all times.
+In addition, each residents’ dwelling is equipped with a safety pull-cord, so you can be confident that your loved one is safe at all times.

 While you may be apprehensive about transitioning your loved one to a senior living community, their quality of life can improve by doing so.
 Stone Valley designs its memory care and other resident programs specifically to nurture the physical, social, spiritual, cognitive, and emotional needs of all residents.
 The community’s programming is built on the research-backed six “Sunshine Pillars of Wellness.”
 That means each resident can receive not only assistance with the regular activities of daily life, but also support in the following areas: physical engagement, social connections, spiritual support, intellectual discovery, sensory stimulation, and emotional expression.